QR4.3.6 Anti-time

 Figure 4.3.
 An electron channel reboot

-In contrast, a model that derives mass from processing expects to do the same for charge.
-To recap, Figure 4.3 shows two extreme photons meeting at a point, where mass is the net positive processing that repeats in the collision.
-If so, there will be negative processing that never runs, as shown by the dotted lines.
-A quantum network has to keep its processing books in order, so let the charge of an electron be its constant processing deficit.
-If the net processing that repeats is mass, and the processing left over is charge, then charge is a necessary byproduct of matter.
+In Figure 4.3, extreme photons collide at a point to give an electron whose mass is the net processing that repeats, so there will be negative processing that never runs, as shown by the dotted lines.
+A network must keep its processing books in order, so it is reasonable that the charge of an electron is its constant processing deficit.
+If mass is the net processing that repeats, and charge is the processing left over, the charge of an electron will be negative, as it is.
+This definition fits the properties of charge, as a processing remainder can:

 1. Be positive or negative, as charge is.